BillClinton/Appunto-Auth/README.md

 To try the Portuguese translation, change the value of the $config['language'] setting in the CodeIgniter config/config.php file from __english__ to __portuguese-br__

+### Helpers

+__appunto_login_box()__

+creates a login dialog

+__anchor_if_permitted($permission,$uri,$title,$attributes)__

+Creates an anchor based on the local URL if user has the appropriate permission.
+The permission paramter is case sensitive and must match the internal name of a permission you have created in the admin interface for this to return a link

+This helper uses the anchor() helper function from CodeIgniter's URL Helper so use the guidelines for that function for the 2nd, 3rd and 4th parameters.

+__appunto_username()__

+Returns the user's username, if logged in.

+__appunto_logout_link($show_if_logged_out,$attributes)__

+Creates a logout link based on the logout path defined in the appunto_auth.php config file, using the logout text specified in the appunto_auth_lang.php file.

+If the first parameter is true, a logout link will be returned even if the user is not logged in.
+Defaults to false.

+The second parameter can contain a list of attributes you would like added to the link.
+The attributes can be a simple string or an associative array, as defined by the anchor() helper function from CodeIgniter's URL Helper.

+__is_logged_in()__

+Returns true if the user is logged in, false if the user is not logged in.

 ### Translating Appunto-Auth